vanikanoria/portfolio/README.md

 ![Profile Picture](/docs/assets/p1.jpg)
 # Vani Kanoria: Data Scientist

-I'm a Data Scientist passionate about explainable machine learning and product strategy.
-I grew up being fascinating by Mathematics, which drew me to Data Analysis projects at Colgate University.
-From there, I transitioned into the tech world, analyzing data to shape business and product strategy at a fast-paced startup.
-Now, I’m further honing my expertise in machine learning as a Masters student at the University of Pennsylvania.
+I’m a Data Scientist passionate about **explainable machine learning, product strategy, and building AI that drives real-world impact**.
+My path started with a fascination for **mathematics** at Colgate University, where I first uncovered the power of data to reveal hidden patterns.
+That passion took me into the tech world, where I helped venture-backed startups harness data to shape product strategy, improve retention, and accelerate growth.

+I recently completed my M.S.E. in Data Science at the University of Pennsylvania, where I deepened my expertise in machine learning, multimodal modeling, and AI for healthcare.
+Currently, I’m conducting research on how to integrate structured and unstructured clinical data using interpretable ML methods to improve patient outcomes.

-In addition to technical skills, I bring a unique perspective on high-growth tech businesses as an **<a href="https://eent.seas.upenn.edu/fellows/" target="_blank">Engineering Entrepreneurship Fellow</a>**, where I study the intersection of innovation, technology, and business strategy.
+Beyond research, I bring a unique perspective on innovation and high-growth businesses as an **Engineering Entrepreneurship Fellow**, where I partnered with founders and investors to evaluate startups and explore commercialization strategies for frontier technologies.

-You can reach me at vkanoria@seas.upenn.edu
+📬 Let’s connect: **vkanoria@seas.upenn.edu**

 # Projects